Summary:

 Coupons or Promotions

-Encourage users to scan for a discount or freebie.
-Great for flyers, product packaging or mailers.
+Encourage users to scan for discounts or freebies.
+This works particularly well for flyers, product packaging, or mailers.

 Contact Info & Portfolios

-On business cards, link to a digital portfolio or LinkedIn profile to make it easy to follow up.
+On business cards, have your QR code link to a digital portfolio or LinkedIn profile to make it easy to follow up.

 Product Pages or Menus